ossf/malicious-packages/README.md

 What is in scope?

 - any package that belongs to an ecosystem supported by the [OSV Schema](https://ossf.github.io/osv-schema/)
-- malicious packages published under typosquating or dependency confusion type attacks
+- malicious packages published under typosquatting or dependency confusion type attacks
 - malicious packages published through account takeover
 - security researcher activity